nlp-waseda/comet-atomic-ja/README.md

 ## Models

 We finetune the Japanese [GPT-2](https://huggingface.co/nlp-waseda/gpt2-small-japanese) and [T5](https://huggingface.co/megagonlabs/t5-base-japanese-web) on the built graph.
+The models are available at Huggingface Models:

 - [nlp-waseda/comet-gpt2-small-japanese](https://huggingface.co/nlp-waseda/comet-gpt2-small-japanese)
 - [nlp-waseda/comet-t5-base-japanese](https://huggingface.co/nlp-waseda/comet-t5-base-japanese)

-For the GPT-2-based model, special tokens for the four relation are added to the vocabulary.
+For the GPT2-based model, special tokens for the four relation are added to the vocabulary.
 Input a pair of a head and a special token to generate a tail.
+Note that the head should be segmented into words by [Juman++](https://github.com/ku-nlp/jumanpp), due to the base model.

 The T5-based model infers a tail with a prompt in natural language.
 The prompts are different for each relation.